bestselfcoaching

 What does this look like in the digital landscape?

-Digital Emotional Intelligence (D-EQ) is the ability to sense emotional responses—our own or other people’s—and use this affective information to guide thinking behavior and decision-making in the digital landscape.
+Digital Emotional Intelligence (D-EQ) is the ability to sense emotional responses—our own or other people’s—and use this affective information to guide thinking, behavior, and decision-making in the digital landscape.

 What are some of the challenges to D-EQ?